 From diagnosis, evaluation and treatment to follow-up services and resources, the Turner Syndrome Program at CHOP helps patients and families learn more about managing the care of girls with Turner syndrome.

 The Spring Fling for Turner syndrome is a one-day educational program held annually at The Children’s Hospital of Philadelphia, Main Campus.
-The event offers education for families on medical issues related to TS, and fun-filled activities for girls with TS, ages 8-15 years.
+The event offers education for families on medical issues related to TS, and fun-filled activities for girls with TS, ages 8 to 18 years.